PreciselyData/cloudnative-geotax/kubernetes/README.md

 #### Option A: Reference data is initialized on an emptyDir volume
 This is the simplest approach to deploy the GeoTAX application.
 During startup, a GeoTAX pod copies the data from Cloud Storage (S3) to an emptyDir volume that's mounted to a local directory.

 **Note**: Each new GeoTAX pod copies the data from the storage bucket to the local directory.
-This increases the pod startup time, so this approach may not be appropriate for production usage where faster startup time is required.
+This increases the pod startup time, so this approach may not be appropriate for production usage where faster startup time is preferred.

 Steps to deploy: